-7. Automates Tasks
+8. Automates Tasks

-Most POS systems come with built-in employee schedulers or integrate with top-of-the-line tools like 7shifts and Homebase.
+Most POS systems like 7shifts and Homebase come with built-in employee schedulers or integrate with top-of-the-line tools.
 These scheduling tools can auto-populate your employee schedules based on sales and staff availability and set your POS to reject early clock-ins or overtime hours.

 You can further control costs by automating your inventory—setting low-stock alerts, generating automatic purchase orders—and online ordering channels.
 Some POS systems will also offer advanced features, like predictive analytics and vendor management too.

 9. Centralizes Operations & Analytics